 Leehey et al. • Kidney Med 2021 • PubMed 33851124

 One tap per bathroom visit.
-See your daily count, spot declining trends early, and get reminders when you need water.
-Free for iPhone and Apple Watch.
+See your daily count, your Pee Count Per Day chart, and reminders when it has been a while since your last visit.
+P is a free app for iPhone and Apple Watch.

 Other early signs include darker urine, dry mouth, mild headache, and fatigue.
-GLP-1 medications suppress your sense of thirst, so you may not feel dehydrated even when you are.
+GLP-1 medications suppress your sense of thirst, so you may not feel thirsty even when your body needs fluid.

 Yes.
-The FDA updated GLP-1 prescribing labels in 2025 to warn about acute kidney injury caused by dehydration from GI side effects.
+The current Ozempic label, revised May 2026 and updated on DailyMed June 1, 2026, includes section 5.6, Acute Kidney Injury Due to Volume Depletion.
 An analysis of FDA adverse event reports found 2,670 cases of kidney injury, with a 45% hospitalization rate.

 Patients with pre-existing kidney disease are at higher risk.
-Monitoring bathroom visit frequency helps detect dehydration before it reaches dangerous levels.
+Tracking bathroom visit frequency can help you notice a change from your usual pattern.

-Contact your healthcare provider if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep fluids down, very dark urine or fewer than 3 bathroom visits in a day, dizziness when standing, rapid heartbeat at rest, or confusion.
+Contact your healthcare provider if you experience: persistent vomiting or diarrhea lasting more than 24 hours, inability to keep fluids down, very dark urine or a major drop from your usual bathroom pattern, dizziness when standing, rapid heartbeat at rest, or confusion.

 These may indicate dehydration severe enough to affect kidney function.
-The FDA prescribing label states to monitor for adverse reactions that could lead to volume depletion.
+The FDA prescribing label tells clinicians to monitor renal function in patients reporting adverse reactions that could lead to volume depletion.

 GI side effects are most common during the first 8-12 weeks and during dose increases.
 Clinical trials show nausea peaks during dose escalation and typically subsides as your body adjusts, though some patients experience ongoing symptoms.

-Monitoring bathroom visits throughout treatment helps you stay aware of your hydration status even after the initial adjustment period.
+Tracking bathroom visits throughout treatment can help you notice changes from your usual hydration pattern even after the initial adjustment period.

 Take small, frequent sips throughout the day rather than large amounts at once.
-Aim for 2–3 liters daily.
+Some clinical guidance discusses 2-3 liters daily, but individual needs vary.
 On nausea days, try room-temperature water or ginger tea.
-Track your bathroom visits with P Water App to confirm you are reaching 7+ per day.
+Track your bathroom visits with P to compare against your usual pattern.

-Be extra vigilant during dose increases.
-If you experience vomiting or diarrhea, increase fluids and consider an oral rehydration solution with electrolytes.
+Pay extra attention during dose increases.
+If you experience vomiting or diarrhea, consider tolerated fluids and check in with a clinician if symptoms are present.